 - 10.5.1 Handling a firearm at any time except when in a designated safety area or when under the supervision of, and in response to a direct command issued by, a Range Officer.
-The expression "handling a firearm" includes holstering or unholstering a firearm, whether or not the firearm is visible (e.g. while concealed by a protective cover, etc.) together with adding or removing a firearm to/from the competitor's person whether or not the firearm is wholly or partially holstered. - 10.5.2 If at any time during the course of fire, a competitor allows the muzzle of his handgun to point rearwards, that is further than 90 degrees from the median intercept of the backstop, or in the case of no backstop, allows the muzzle to point up range, whether the firearm is loaded or not (limited exceptions: see Rules 5.2.7.3 and 10.5.6).
-Allowing the muzzle of a firearm to point uprange, or past the default, or specific safe angles of fire during a course of fire (limited exceptions: see Rules 5.2.7.3 and 10.5.6). - 10.5.3 If at any time during the course of fire, or while loading, reloading or unloading, a competitor drops his firearm or causes it to fall, loaded or not.
-Note that a competitor who, for any reason during a course of fire, safely and intentionally places the firearm on the ground or other stable object will not be disqualified provided: - 10.5.3.1 The competitor maintains constant physical contact with the firearm, until it is placed firmly and securely on the ground or another stable object, and - 10.5.3.2 The competitor remains within 1 meter (3.28 feet) of the firearm at all times (except where the firearm is placed at a greater distance, under the supervision of a Range Official, in order to comply with a start position), and - 10.5.3.3 The provisions of Rule 10.5.2 do not occur, and - 10.5.3.4 The handgun is in the ready condition as specified in Section 8.1, or - 10.5.3.5 A self-loading pistol has the magazine removed and the slide locked open, or - 10.5.3.6 A revolver has the cylinder open and empty. - 10.5.4 Drawing or holstering a handgun within the confines of a tunnel.
+The expression "handling a firearm" includes holstering or unholstering a firearm, whether or not the firearm is visible (e.g. while concealed by a protective cover, etc.) together with adding or removing a firearm to/from the competitor's person whether or not the firearm is wholly or partially holstered. - 10.5.2 Allowing the muzzle of a firearm to point uprange, or past the default, or specific safe angles of fire during a course of fire (limited exceptions: see Rules 5.2.7.3 and 10.5.6). - 10.5.3 If at any time during the course of fire, a competitor drops his firearm or causes it to fall, loaded or not.
+Note that a competitor who, for any reason during a course of fire, safely and intentionally places the firearm on the ground or other stable object will not be disqualified provided: - 10.5.3.1 The competitor maintains constant physical contact with the firearm, until it is placed firmly and securely on the ground or another stable object, and - 10.5.3.2 The competitor remains within 1 meter of the firearm at all times (except where the firearm is placed at a greater distance, under the supervision of a Range Official, in order to comply with a start position), and - 10.5.3.3 The provisions of Rule 10.5.2 do not occur, and - 10.5.3.4 The handgun is in the ready condition as specified in Section 8.1, or - 10.5.3.5 A self-loading pistol has the magazine removed and the slide locked open, or - 10.5.3.6 A revolver has the cylinder open and empty. - 10.5.4 Drawing or holstering a handgun within the confines of a tunnel. - 10.5.5 Allowing the muzzle of a handgun to point at any part of the competitor's body during a course of fire (i.e. sweeping).
+A match disqualification is not applicable if sweeping occurs while drawing or re-holstering a gun, provided the competitor's fingers are clearly outside the trigger guard. - 10.5.6 Allowing the muzzle of a loaded handgun to point uprange beyond a radius of 1 meter from a competitor's feet during drawing or re-holstering. - 10.5.7 Wearing or using more than one handgun at any point in time during a course of fire. - 10.5.8 Failure to keep the finger outside the trigger guard while clearing a malfunction where the competitor clearly moves the firearm away from aiming at targets.

-- 10.5.5 Allowing the muzzle of a handgun to point at any part of the competitor's body during a course of fire (i.e. sweeping).
-A match disqualification is not applicable if sweeping occurs while drawing or re-holstering a gun, provided the competitor's fingers are clearly outside the trigger guard. - 10.5.6 Allowing the muzzle of a loaded handgun to point uprange beyond a radius of 1 meter (3.28 feet) from a competitor's feet during drawing or re-holstering. - 10.5.7 Wearing or using more than one handgun at any point in time during a course of fire. - 10.5.8 Failure to keep the finger outside the trigger guard while clearing a malfunction where the competitor clearly moves the firearm away from aiming at targets. - 10.5.9 Failure to keep the finger outside the trigger guard during loading, reloading, or unloading Exception: when lowering the hammer of a gun without a decocking lever, while loading in Production Division except where specifically permitted (see Rule 8.1.2.4 and 8.3.7.1). - 10.5.10 Failure to keep the finger outside the trigger guard during movement in accordance with Section 8.5. - 10.5.11 Holstering Having a loaded and holstered handgun, in any of the following conditions:
+- 10.5.9 Failure to keep the finger outside the trigger guard during loading, reloading, or unloading except where specifically permitted (see Rule 8.1.2.4 and 8.3.7.1). - 10.5.10 Failure to keep the finger outside the trigger guard during movement in accordance with Section 8.5. - 10.5.11 Having a loaded and holstered handgun, in any of the following conditions: